If you still have a question after reviewing the Frequently Asked Questions, please email ForcedFromHome@newyork.msf.org.

 Can I bring my pet?

-Unfortunately, we’re unable to accommodate pets within the exhibition.
+No. Unfortunately, we are not able to accommodate pets within the exhibition.
 Service animals are permitted.

 What health issues are highlighted in the exhibition?

-The exhibition will primarily focus on the experience of the world’s 60 million refugees and internally displaced people (IDPs).
+The exhibition will primarily focus on the experience of the world’s more than 65 million refugees and internally displaced people (IDPs).
 Health issues include upper respiratory chest infections, skin infections, cholera, maternal health, and chronic and neglected diseases such as tuberculosis and HIV/AIDS.
 The exhibition will also briefly touch on new challenges that MSF faces such as diabetes, hypertension, and others.

 What human rights/political issues are highlighted in the exhibition?